Heavy-tailed distributions of confirmed COVID-19 cases and deaths in spatiotemporal space: Introduction

 \section{Introduction}

-The COVID-19 global pandemic{\cite{WHO-COVID-19, outbreak-1, outbreak-2}}, caused by the spread of the infectious novel coronavirus SARS-CoV-2 (Severe Acute Respiratory Syndrome Coronavirus 2){\cite{name-it}} in the human interconnected physical complex network, has made at least 551 million people infected and at least 6 million people died as of 8 July 2022, according to the WHO (World Health Organization) Coronavirus (COVID-19) Dashboard{\cite{WHO-COVID-19}}.
-Moreover, the latest estimation published in the Lancet shows that the number of reported deaths is under-reported tremendously{\cite{Lancet-death}}.
-Such pandemic has been causing unprecedented harm to global public health, people's safety, and the world economy.
-To have a good control of such pandemic, a lot of measures have been taken in many countries and regions all over the world, such as strict travel restriction and vaccination.
-Indeed, there are some researches focused on the temporal and spatial development of this pandemic using mathematical modeling methods by considering non-pharmaceutical interventions{\cite{model-1, model-2, model-3, model-4, model-5, model-6, model-7, nature-lx}}.
+The COVID-19 global pandemic broke out in the human interconnected physical complex network in late 2019.
+It has caused unprecedented damage to global public health, society safety, and economy{\cite{WHO-COVID-19, outbreak-1, outbreak-2, name-it, Lancet-death}}.
+To control such a pandemic well, many countries have taken a variety of containment measures since the beginning phase of this epidemic{\cite{containment_JAMA}}.

-Over the past years, one has seen that some countries/states/provinces/cities/counties have very high number of confirmed cases and deaths caused by COVID-19, while the others have rare confirmed and died cases{\cite{WHO-COVID-19, Our-World-in-Data, CSSE-1, CSSE-2}}.
-One may attribute such huge variation among countries to the difference of country-level control measures.
-However, within a country, such as China where every province and city takes same measures to suppress the spreading of COVID-19, similar huge variation is also observed among states/provinces/cities/counties.
-Generally, such phenomenon suggests intrinsic dynamics of COVID-19 spreading process{\cite{COVID-19-Power-Law, Peng-Yanyan}}.
-From this view of point, it is valuable to understand the dynamics of the COVID-19 spreading process by systematically analyzing the data related to this pandemic.
+Over the past few years, it has been observed that some countries, states, provinces, cities, and counties have a huge number of confirmed COVID-19 cases and deaths, while others have a few confirmed cases and deaths{\cite{WHO-COVID-19, Our-World-in-Data, CSSE-github, CSSE-2}}.
+One may intuitively attribute this geographical heterogeneity to the different containment measures adopted in different regions.
+It is true that some countries have adopted relatively strict containment measures compared with others.
+However, within a country, such as China where unified COVID-19 containment measures are adopted, similar geographical heterogeneity is still observed.